suxuekun/libpyiotcloud/_setup_devguide/README.md

 		Two users can have the same DEVICENAME.
 		But this will not cause conflict because each API call provides a token which contains user's USERNAME.

+		The NOTIFICATION object in GET/SET UART/GPIO/I2C PROPERTIES is made generic to be simple, extensible and performant.

 		New requirements:

 		A. GET STATUS